zkmkarlsruhe/thoscy/README.md

 Description
 -----------

-This set of scripts act as relay servers for forwarding device events between a ThingsBoard server using MQTT and OSC (Open Sound Control) messages. `thoscy-send` forwards messages from OSC to a ThingsBoard host while `thoscy-recv` listens for ThingsBoard device events and fowards them over OSC.
+This set of scripts act as relay servers for forwarding device events between a ThingsBoard server using MQTT and OSC (Open Sound Control) messages. `thoscy-send` forwards messages from OSC to a ThingsBoard host while `thoscy-recv` listens for ThingsBoard device events and forwards them over OSC.
 This is useful for creative coding tools which work with OSC messages natively, but do not have built-in MQTT support.

 From [thingsboard.io](https://thingsboard.io):